AndyObtiva/glimmer-dsl-libui/README.md

 - All controls nested under a `horizontal_box`, `vertical_box`, and `form` have `stretchy` property (fill maximum space) as `true` by default (passed to `box_append`/`form_append` method)
 - If an event listener is repeated under a control (e.g. two `on_clicked {}` listeners under `button`), it does not overwrite the previous listener, yet it is added to an `Array` of listeners for the event.
 [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) provides multiple-event-listener support unlike [LibUI](https://github.com/kojix2/LibUI)
 - `window` instatiation args can be left off, having the following defaults when unspecified: `title` as `''`, `width` as `190`, `height` as `150`, and `has_menubar` as `true`)
-- `window` has an `on_closing` listener by default that quits application upon hitting the close button (can be overridden with a manual `on_closing` implementation that returns integer `0` for success)
+- `window` has an `on_closing` listener by default that quits application upon hitting the close button (can be overridden with a manual `on_closing` implementation that returns integer `1` for closing and `0` for remaining open).
+When creating/showing a child window other than the main window and then closing it, the entire app closes by default unless you implement an `on_closing` listener on the secondary child window that returns `1` at the end.

 - `group` has `title` property default to `''` if not specified in instantiation args, so it can be instantiated without args with `title` property specified in nested block (e.g. `group {title 'Address'; ...}`)
 - `button`, `checkbox`, and `label` have `text` default to `''` if not specified in instantiation args, so they can be instantiated without args with `text` property specified in nested block (e.g. `button {text 'Greet'; on_clicked {puts 'Hello'}}`)
 - `quit_menu_item` has an `on_clicked` listener by default that quits application upon selecting the quit menu item (can be overridden with a manual `on_clicked` implementation that returns integer `0` for success)